 To serve feijoada, put a mound or rice on your plate and place a ladleful or two of feijoada on top.
 Arrange oranges and couve around the sides.
 Sprinkle the beans and couve with farofa and add a spoonful of sauce to the side.

-Pictured below from left: salt pork, carne seca, and sausages at the central market in São Paulo.
+Pictured above from left: salt pork, carne seca, and sausages at the central market in São Paulo.

 Garnish for feijoada:

 Slices from 6 oranges: using a sharp knive, peel the oranges, cut into thin slices and arrange them on a platter.

 White rice: cook according to package instructions or use the recipe for arroz Ó brasileira (Brazilian Style Rice).

 Molho apimentado (Hot Sauce)